ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/troubleshooting.md

 ip route
 ```

-## Examining DNS Settings
+## Examine DNS Settings

 DNS can be checked using the `dig` or `nslookup` command.

-!!! example "Use `dig` to try to resolve a domain"
+!!! example "Use `dig` To Try To Resolve Domain"

     ```shell
     16:45 #> dig ipfabric.io